jina-ai/dalle-flow/README.md

 ## Updates

-- 🌟 **2022/5/9** Less memory-footprint overall, the whole Flow can now fit into one GPU with 18GB memory.
+- 🌟 **2022/5/9** New Mega checkpoint!
+Less memory-footprint overall, the whole Flow can now fit into one GPU with 18GB memory.
 - 🌟 **2022/5/7** New Mega checkpoint & multiple optimization on GLID3: less memory-footprint, use `ViT-L/14@336px` from CLIP-as-service, `steps 100->200`.
 - 🌟 **2022/5/6** DALL·E Flow just got updated!
 [Please _reopen_ the notebook in Google Colab!](https://colab.research.google.com/github/jina-ai/dalle-flow/blob/main/client.ipynb)
   - Revised the first step: 16 candidates are generated, 8 from DALL·E Mega, 8 from GLID3-XL; then ranked by CLIP-as-service.